SettingDust/dust-miniflux/README.md

 ## ✨ Features

 - Miniflux
-- PostgreSQL (Deployed on Railway but can use external databases too)
+- PostgreSQL deployed on Railway but can use external databases too.
+Just set the ENV variable `$DATABASE_URL` with connection parameters.
+See [lib/pq](https://pkg.go.dev/github.com/lib/pq#hdr-Connection_String_Parameters) for more details.

 ## 💁‍♀️ How to use